PratikshaNaik1260/FetchRewardsChallenge/README.md

-# FetchRewardsService
+# FetchRewardsChallenge

-Welcome to the FetchRewardsService!
+Welcome to the FetchRewardsChallenge!
 This Node.js service processes receipts and calculates reward points based on predefined criteria.

 ## Getting Started

-Follow these instructions to get the FetchRewardsService running on your local machine for development and testing purposes.
+Follow these instructions to get the FetchRewardsChallenge running on your local machine for development and testing purposes.

 ### Prerequisites